 Client onboarding is one of – if not the most – crucial parts of your business.
 Why?
 Because it really sets the entire stage for the experience a client will have with you, starting from when they first come into your program and onward.
 It adds color to their entire experience!

 What is Client Onboarding?

-Client onboarding is the process by which new clients are welcomed into your program, course, or service.
+Client onboarding is the process by which new clients are welcomed AND integrated into your program, course, or service.

 Here is a simple example of an initial client onboarding process for a coaching business: